Dr Andrew Rowland

 Chief Executive Officer

-Andrew has long been avid fisher and enjoys many types from marron, trout and redfin to offshore species and everything in between.
-He loves getting on the water at all opportunities and will be found in his boat or kayak or wading the flats most weekends.
+Andrew has been an avid fisher for most of his life and enjoys many types of fishing from marron, trout and redfin through to offshore species and everything in between.
+Whenever he gets the chance, you’ll find him on the water in his boat or kayak or wading the flats in search of the next fish.

-Andrew believes that recfishing provides significant social, cultural, health and economic benefits to WA and is passionate about maintaining and building this value for the benefit to the whole community.
+Andrew believes recreational fishing delivers significant social, cultural, health and economic benefits to Western Australia and is passionate about maintaining and growing this value for the benefit of the wider community.

 Leyland Campbell